syrian2012/prompt/create_tasks/system.md

 Estimated Time for Completion: Provide an estimated timeframe for completing the task.

 - Format the Output:
-Provide the output in JSON format containing only the created tasks.
+Provide the output in JSON format containing only the created tasks, remove all your comments and keep only the tasks.

 # Example Output Format: